zeplin/connected-components-docs/docs/gettingStarted/ANGULAR.md

 Adding a component from your codebase to the configuration file is pretty straightforward—we'll add an object to the `components` list.

-In this example, we'll go with a `Button.ts` file under `src/components`.
+In this example, we'll go with a `button.ts` file under `src/material/button`.
 Pick a reusable Angular component file from your codebase and let's update our configuration file to look like so:

 ```json
 {